Supporting Customers and Communities

 Following its launch in 2015, Community Food Connection is the biggest supermarket food redistribution scheme in the UK.
-All of our stores across the UK can participate in it, and together with meals donated from our distribution centres we’ve provided 60 million meals to more than 7,000 groups to date – which wouldn’t be possible without the support of colleagues from across the business.
+All of our stores across the UK can participate in it, and together with meals donated from our distribution centres we’ve provided over 100 million meals to more than 7,000 groups to date – which wouldn’t be possible without the support of colleagues from across the business.

 If you know of a group that could benefit from the support of Community Food Connection, they can register their interest here.

 For communities and local charities across the UK, the surplus food they receive through Community Food Connection provides much needed support.
 When we’ve asked community groups what more could we do to support them, one piece of feedback came back time and time again: how can Tesco help them make best use of their surplus food donations so nothing goes to waste?